Pidol's Wonderland

-Istorifik: Pidol's Kuwentong Fantastik (formerly known as Pidol's Wonderland) was a weekly fantasy, comedy series in which it delivers stories for the family as told by Dolphy as the character Mang Pidol.
-It airs on TV5 every Sunday at 6:30 PM.
+Istorifik: Pidol's Kuwentong Fantastik (formerly known as Pidol's Wonderland) is a Philippine television fantasy comedy series broadcast by TV5.
+Directed by Enrico S. Quizon, it stars Dolphy.
+It aired on the network's Sunday evening line up from April 4, 2010 to September 8, 2013, replacing the Sunday slot of Everybody Hapi and was replaced by Who Wants to Be a Millionaire?.
+The program aired every Sunday at 6:30 PM.

 Pidol's Wonderland dramatizes, adapts, and retells folk tales and legends, as well as original tall tales and fantasy stories.

 Due to the hospital confinement of Dolphy in 2011, until his death in 2012, Pidol's Wonderland was reformatted as a fantasy anthology.

 Plot

 A curio shop owner in downtown Manila, Mang Pidol brings in the comedy together with his sons Bart (Vandolph Quizon) and Panyong (Epi Quizon), his daughter-in-law Jenny, and Baby VJ, his granddaughter.

 The shop is where Mang Pidol's animated storytelling sessions are usually attended by a motley group of common folks in the neighborhood — the barbers Samson (Brod Pete) and Adonis (Long Mejia), the bakery owner Brigit (Joy Viado) and her assistant, Lyla (Arianna Barouk).